stennety/mywebsite/_posts/virtually-shopping.md

 Mail order and other forms of remote retail marketing have a long history: some estimates stretch as far back the 15th century Venice, when, what's often considered, the first ever ’catalogue’ is said to have been published by a Aldus Puis Manutius.

 Shopping in this remote way, has it really changed all that much over the years: it’s still people essentially staring at images, reading bits of text and then having stuff either collected or delivered.
-That’s pretty much what the currently estimated 1.7 billion shoppers engage in when they’re buying from the many e-commerce websites out there.
+That’s pretty much what the currently estimated 1.7 billion consumers engage in when they’re shopping on the many e-commerce websites out there.